Exercises, Whole Health

 • Back, erector spinae

-• Legs (front of thighs), quadriceps.
+• Legs (front of thighs), quadriceps

-To maximize results, use proper Wall Push-Up form:
+To maximize results, use proper form:

 wallpushup_blog Wall Push-Up